 They are not.
 Though life insurance companies do offer health insurance policies, there are various differences in the policies offered by life insurers compared to those offered by general insurers.
 Do you know about the differences?
 Let’s find out:

-General insurance companies offer a range of health insurance plans.
+• Type of policy issued: General insurance companies offer a range of health insurance plan.
 Common types of health plans offered by general insurers include the following:

 You can choose any plan based on your requirements.